guettli/scrum/README.md

 In the year 2000 the term "Internet" was the current buzzword.

 But what does the average non-manager, non-leader hear if the upper levels talk like this?
-I hope you are able to laugh about yourself, if you like to play the buzzword bingo game:
+I hope you are able to laugh about yourself, if you like to play the buzzword bingo game.
+This is what workers hear:

 * Childish Transformation
 * Childish Management